disisvm/ScanSmart-AI/README.md

 3. **Prepare the models**:

+   Firstly execute the `scansmart-ai.ipynb` file to generate the pickle file.
 Ensure that the `fine_tuned_models.pkl` file is placed in the root directory of the project.
 This file contains the pre-trained models.

 4. **Run the application**: